Mets vs. Yankees Player Props Betting Odds

 Nimmo Stats

-- Brandon Nimmo has 70 hits with 10 doubles, four triples, five home runs, 33 walks and 26 RBI.
-He's also stolen three bases.
+- Brandon Nimmo has 72 hits with 10 doubles, four triples, six home runs and 33 walks.
+He has driven in 27 runs with three stolen bases.

 Nimmo Recent Games